-People often come to me asking what’s the easiest country to get citizenship in the EU?
+People often come to us asking: what’s the easiest country to get citizenship of the EU?

 It’s a particularly common question among British citizens, many still angry at losing their EU rights after Brexit, especially the right to freedom of movement.

 We believe Portugal is, overall, the easiest country to get citizenship of the EU.